Black Women Are Turning To Minoxidil To Tackle Hair Loss, But Does It Actually Work?

 AdvertisementADVERTISEMENT

-A dermatologist or GP can recommend minoxidil for those suffering from hair loss, yet it doesn’t need a prescription.
+A dermatologist can recommend minoxidil for those suffering from hair loss and the medication doesn’t need a prescription and is available to purchase at most drugstores.
 However, not all forms of hair loss may require minoxidil or any treatment whatsoever.
-As the NHS explains, hair loss due to an illness, stress, cancer treatment, weight loss and iron deficiency may be temporary and not require intervention.
+As the UK's National Health Service explains, hair loss due to an illness, stress, cancer treatment, weight loss, and iron deficiency may be temporary and not require intervention.
 The NHS stresses that no hair loss treatment is “100% effective” and many experts state that minoxidil is not a “cure”.
 Typically it takes two to four months for people to see new hair growth when using minoxidil, and people have to use the product indefinitely to maintain results — in simple terms some people lose the new hair growth once they stop using the medication.

 It is also a significant commitment that can be expensive.
-On average, Regaine for women costs £35 for a two-month supply whereas, Rogain, containing a higher percentage of minoxidil, can cost around £55.
-In the UK, it’s worth noting that most hair loss treatments, including minoxidil, are not available on the NHS, so you'll have to pay for them.
+On average, Rogaine and Regaine cost around $60 for a two-month supply.
 Black hair products are already expensive — more expensive than products aimed at European hair — so committing to minoxidil means a weighty annual cost.

 AdvertisementADVERTISEMENT